AhmadAlali229/amazon-product-reviews-analysis/READme.md

 Sentiment Analysis applied on review_content using the Hugging Face multilingual sentiment model.

-Added two new columns to the dataset and DB:
+Added two new columns to the dataset and DB :

 sentiment_label → Positive / Neutral / Negative